andreaiacono/PlayingWithData/README.md

 playingwithdata
 ===============

-source code for my blog Playing with data
+This repository hosts the source code for my blog "Playing with data", available at http://andreaiacono.blogspot.it/